Location: TU München

 M. Sc.
 Siegfried Bähr

-Siegfried Baehr is head of the department Additive Manufacturing at the iwb and assists Prof. Zaeh in leading the projects A02 and A06.
-He is instructing and supporting the academic staff regarding LPBF and WAAM.
+Siegfried Baehr was head of the department Additive Manufacturing at the iwb and assisted Prof. Zaeh in leading the projects A02 and A06.
+He was instructing and supporting the academic staff regarding LPBF and WAAM.

 M. Eng.
 Daniel Baier